The Barstow family took advantage of the school attached to Hooley Hill Wesleyan Methodist Church

 Mr J Barstow and Mr W Barstow corresponding to Elizabeth Ann, John and William along with

 miss M Buckley - Mary, future wife of John Barstow)1.
-It is therefore probable that as a pupil, Charles
+It is therefore probable that as a scholar, Charles

 may have laid the foundations for his professional literary endeavours at this school.